Digital Identity and Facial Recognition Technology

 Privacy and Facial Recognition Technology

-Participation in TSA facial recognition technology is optional.
-All images and personal data are deleted after each transaction.* Images are not used for law enforcement, surveillance and not shared with other entities.
-Advise the officer if you do not want your photo taken.
+TSA officers now use biometric cameras to assist them with identity verification.
+The photo is optional.
+Your photo and personal data are deleted after your identity is verified**.
+Images are not used for law enforcement, surveillance and not shared with other entities.
+Tell the officer if you do not want your photo taken.
 You will not lose your place in line.

 Mobile Driver's License and Digital Identification